Transportation Planner II or III

 To be considered for the Transportation Planner II position, candidates must possess a bachelor’s degree in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field, and up to three (3) years of directly applicable work experience.

 To be considered for the Transportation Planner III position, candidates must possess a master’s degree in Transportation Planning, Urban Planning, Public Policy, Political Science, Economics, Statistics or a related field, and three (3) or more years of directly applicable work experience.

 Any equivalent combination of experience and training which provides the required knowledge, analytical and writing skills and abilities will be considered.

 Experience with Microsoft Office programs (Word, Excel, PowerPoint), statistical software (SAS preferred), ArcGIS, data management, and data visualization software.

 Ability to read, analyze, and interpret common planning, scientific and technical journals, financial reports, and legal and policy documents.
-Ability to respond to common inquiries or complaints from members, regulatory agencies, community leaders and citizens.
-Ability to effectively present information to top management, public groups, and/or boards of directors.
-Ability to work collaboratively with Board and committee members to develop meeting agendas and provide staffing support for committee meetings.
+Ability to respond to common inquiries from members, regulatory agencies, community leaders and citizens.
+Ability to effectively present information to senior management, public groups, and/or boards of directors.
+Ability to work collaboratively with board and committee members to develop meeting agendas and provide staffing support for committee meetings.